Optimism can improve your physical and mental health.

 In fact, stress can be positive.
-Specialists are suggesting us to change the way we think about stress.
+Specialists are suggesting we change the way we think about stress.

-We should accept stress as a way to make us stronger, smarter, and happier.
+We should accept stress as a way to make ourselves stronger, smarter, and happier.

 Change your attitude towards your situation and train yourself to be optimistic, this can lead to positive change.

 These changes can then have a long-term positive influence on your emotional and physical well-being.